Home

 Chironomid head capsulesChironomid (non-biting midge larva) head capsules photographed at ~40x power.
 We use these insect fossils, preserved in lake sediments, to reconstruct past climate.

-The Paleoclimate Dynamics Lab in the Department of Geology at the University at Buffalo is seeking applications for two Postdoctoral Associates to join NSF-funded interdisciplinary projects to explore Holocene climate and glacier change on Greenland and rapid climate change in Southeast Alaska, by combining paleoclimate proxies and models.
-The Postdoctoral Research Associates will be based in the Geology Department at the University at Buffalo and will collaborate closely with grant partners.
+The Paleoclimate Dynamics Lab in the Department of Geology at the University at Buffalo is seeking applications for a Postdoctoral Associate to join an NSF-funded interdisciplinary project to explore rapid climate change in Southeast Alaska by combining paleoclimate proxies and models.
+The Postdoctoral Research Associate will be based in the Geology Department at the University at Buffalo and will collaborate closely with grant partners.
 UB is a global leader in interdisciplinary polar climate research and in climate action.
-We will begin to review applications November 15, 2023.
+Application review is ongoing.

 Job duties and responsibilities include: